Inhalant Overdose Symptoms, Risk Factors, Prevention, and Treatment

 - Choking.
 The use of an inhalant can result in nausea and vomiting.
 If they user loses consciousness, they can choke and aspirate on gastric contents.
 This can be fatal or could lead to serious lung infections.

 - Accident.
-Since many of the effects of inhalants will mirror those of alcohol, there is a similar associated risk of death from vehicle collisions and other accidents.>
+Since many of the effects of inhalants will mirror those of alcohol, there is a similar associated risk of death from vehicle collisions and other accidents.

 Risk Factors for Inhalant Overdose

-Risk of overdose is especially high in:
+The risk of overdose from inhalants is especially high in:

 - Long-term users.

 - People attempting to intensify their high by combining substances.

 The specific type of substance inhaled can differentially increase a person’s risk of experiencing ill effects.
 Certain chemicals are related to a higher incidence of sudden sniffing death and other immediate consequences.
 These chemicals with added risk are:1,5